-Board means the Board of Trustees of the trust established under the Trust Agreement.
+Board means the Board of Trustees of the Trust.

-Child, with respect to an Employee, means the Employee's, or the Employee's Spouse's, natural child, stepchild, legally adopted child, foster child, or other child for whom the Employee or the Spouse has been appointed legal guardian or is required to provide dependent coverage pursuant to a QMCSO under Section 5.3; provided, however, that any such individual shall be so treated only through the month in which the individual attains age 26.
+Child means the Employee's, the Employee's Spouse's or Domestic Partner's, natural child, stepchild, legally adopted child, foster child, or other child for whom the Employee, Spouse, or Domestic Partner has been appointed legal guardian or is required to provide dependent coverage pursuant to a QMCSO under Section 5.3; provided, however, that any such individual shall be so treated only through the month in which the individual attains age 26.

-COBRA Coverage means a Covered Individual's continuation of Plan coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985 as generally provided in Article VII.
+COBRA Coverage means a Covered Individual's continuation of Plan coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, Pub.
+L. No. 99-272, as generally provided in Article VII.

-Collective Bargaining Agreement means any collective bargaining agreement entered into by Local 6 and SFECA that provides for contributions to the Plan's trust, as it may be amended from time to time.
+Collective Bargaining Agreement means any collective bargaining agreement entered into by Local 6 and SFECA that provides for contributions to the Trust, as it may be amended from time to time.
 (See Appendix A for a list of the Collective Bargaining Agreements in effect as of the Effective Date.)

-Contribution Agreement means an Employer's agreement to contribute to the Plan that is made with either (i) Local 6, under a Collective Bargaining Agreement (including through SFECA) or letter of assent thereto (for example, the Inside Wire Collective Bargaining Agreement), (ii) the Board, under a subscription agreement or substantially similar written agreement, or (iii) the Reciprocal Agreement.
+Contribution Agreement means an Employer's agreement to contribute to the Plan pursuant to a Collective Bargaining Agreement, Subscription Agreement or the Reciprocal Agreement.
 (See Appendix A for a list of the Contribution Agreements in effect as of the Effective Date.)

-Covered Charge means a charge described in Section 8.8.
+Covered Charge means a charge described in Section 8.9.

-Covered Employment means service as an Employee, any Military Service described in Section 6.8, and any Qualified Trustee Service; provided, however, that any service as a responsible management employee (RME) and responsible management official (RMO) shall be excluded.
+Covered Employment means, except as expressly provided otherwise, service as an Employee, any Military Service described in Section 6.8, and any Qualified Trustee Service;

+provided, however, that any service as a responsible management employee (RME) and responsible management official (RMO) is excluded.